Tecmerin. Journal of Audiovisual Essays

-Tecmerin: Journal of Audiovisual Essays launches the CFP for its fourth issue.
+Tecmerin.
+Journal of Audiovisual Essays launches its CFP for issue 10.
 It is a biannual, peer-reviewed journal, which also offers a monographic dossier each year.
-This journal is published by the research group Tecmerin (Television, Cinema, Memory, Representation and Industry) of Universidad Carlos III de Madrid (Department of Journalism and Media Studies).
+This journal is published by the research group Tecmerin (Television, Cinema, Memory, Representation and Industry) of Universidad Carlos III de Madrid (Department of Media).

-Ordinary call: Issue 10 keeps its ordinary open call of works that focus on Spanish and Latin American cultural production.
-Consequently, we invite scholars, researchers and creators to send pieces centered on the production, consumption, circulation and cultural exchange within these geographical areas.
+Ordinary call: Issue 10 keeps its ordinary open call of works that focus on Spanish and Latin American cultural production, although not exclusively.
+Consequently, we especially invite scholars, researchers and creators to send pieces centered on the production, consumption, circulation and cultural exchange within these geographical areas.

 Instructions for authors:

-Researchers and creators may send their videos to one of the following essays sections:
+Researchers and creators may send their audiovisual essays to one of the following sections:

-2. Creators: experimental or documentary pieces that approach a specific cultural topic, as long as it is related to the history of audiovisual media.
+- Creators: experimental or documentary pieces that approach a specific cultural topic, as long as it is related to the history of audiovisual media.

 - Vimeo url address.

 - 500-800 word text, presenting the video in word format (also anonymous).

 - A representative frame captured from the video that could work as tuhmbnail.

 Videos cannot contain the name of the author to facilitate the blind peer review.